 Send a progress update video to players who may be at risk of quitting.
-Including personalized stats (like recent streaks and wins) alongside a motivational message could be the kick they need to keep on trying.
+Including personalised stats (like recent streaks and wins) alongside a motivational message could be the kick they need to keep on trying.

-Let your players brag on their achievements with a personalized year-in-review video.
+Let your players brag on their achievements with a personalised year-in-review video.
 These video game marketing videos compile insights about a player’s activity in a fun, shareable video.
 Including stats like hours played or their top records, these kinds of campaigns have been a hit with millions of players for Epic Games, Ubisoft, EA and more.

 Recaps have gotten so popular, we’ve used them to create data-driven videos covering everything from a short gaming season to a 15-year anniversary.

-If you’re still thinking, “what is a personalized recap?” then read our year-in-review video blog post.
+If you’re still thinking, “what is a personalised recap?” then read our year-in-review video blog post.
 Or just watch the video below.
 (It’s OK.
 I know — the video’s better.
 Video is almost always better.)